SeyVillas/freshdesk-php-sdk/README.md

 - [ ] Solutions
 - [ ] Surveys
-- [x] Uploading files is not yet supported
+- [x] Uploading attachment file
+- [x] Deleting attachment file by id
 - [ ] More tests.
 You can never have enough!
 - [ ] Nicer documentation